sahNarek/manot-internship-task-1/README.md

 The files are generated through `roLabelImg` using rotated box annotations. <br/>
-The photos can be downloaded from <a href="https://apps.apple.com/us/app/xcode/id497799835?mt=12" target="_blank">xcode</a> <br/>
-Download the zip and archive it inside the same folder where the `xml` files are stored.
+The photos can be downloaded from <a href="https://drive.google.com/file/d/1Yph6FdDlzAEmOJtK0WTDgXSr581MeuHZ/view?usp=sharing" target="_blank">here</a>.<br/>Download the zip and archive it inside the same folder where the `xml` files are stored.